break-stuff/cem-tools/packages/eslint-rules/README.md

 ## Implementation

-To use this package, you will need to install the following packages:
+To use these rules, you will need to install the following packages:

 - `eslint` - to handle the linting and error reporting
 - `@html-eslint/eslint-plugin` and `@html-eslint/parser` - to parse the DOM and leverage ESLint for validation